Steiner's Taxonomy of Tasks

-This article is about Steiner's taxonomy of tasks.

 In his book Group Processes and Productivity, Ivan Dale Steiner identified a taxonomy of group tasks to be a key source of coordination problems in groups, contributing to process losses within those groups.

 These tasks are divided into three categories: Component (or divisibility), Focus (quantity or quality), and Interdependence (combinatorial strategies), with an overlap of tasks between categories.

 Component

 The Component category looks at whether or not a group's task has subcomponents that can be clearly identified and individually assigned to specific members of the group.

 Divisible

 Divisible tasks can be divided into subtasks and individual members can be assigned specific subtasks to be completed in contribution to the greater task.
 For example, a group of students assigned a test to complete together as a group, can divide the questions among the individual students to be completed based on specific areas of expertise.